kl00t/asynchronous-request-reply-pattern/README.md

-# asynchronous-request-reply-pattern

-##Asynchronous APIs with .NET
+# Asynchronous APIs with .NET

 In this solution is a .NET API solution around the Asynchronous Request Reply pattern.
 This allows is to decouple our APIs from long running processes.